dmwm/tutorials/environ/vm-setup.rst

-   The following installs standard multi-account setup using the RPMs from the ``comp.pre`` repository, where its versions come from the ``cmsweb`` release ``HG1211b``.
+   The following installs standard multi-account setup using the RPMs from the ``comp.pre`` repository, where its versions come from the ``cmsweb`` release ``HG1212c``.
 You may pick up any cmsweb tag you need.
 The list of cmsweb release tags can be found `here <https://github.com/dmwm/deployment/tags>`_.
+   Please also make sure you've used the same tag while cloning the deployment repo in the step 5.

    You could overwrite specific service versions using *@theversion* following each service name.
 I.e. ``t0mon@4.2.11-comp4``.